 Gains and losses on disposals are determined by comparing proceeds with the carrying amount.
-These gains and losses are included in the statement of comprehensive income.
+These gains and losses are included in the statement of profit or loss and other comprehensive income.

 (d) Inventories on Hand

 Inventories are measured at the lower of cost and net realisable value.